Why Elko, BC

-Elko is known primarily for logging and is home to our modern mill that provides employment to most the town’s residents.
+Elko is known primarily for logging and is home to our modern mill that provides employment to most of the town’s residents.
 However, this tight-knit Rocky Mountain community has much more to offer, including easy access to the legendary Fernie Alpine Resort only 20 minutes to the north.

 Perched on nature’s doorstep, Elko warmly welcomes travellers en route to outdoor adventure and good times.

 Elko is a great place for anyone looking to find a truly authentic outdoor experience.

 For more information on the area go to http://www.elko.ca/